MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-users/manage-users-across-their-lifecycle.md

 ### Q: Are user profile pictures updated from Office 365 to Yammer?

 A: Yes.
 If a user's Yammer profile does not include a picture, the profile will be updated with the user's Office 365 profile picture.
 This update is initiated when the user clicks the Yammer tile from Office 365 or logs in to Yammer for the first time, and will be reflected in the Yammer profile within few hours.
-If the user later updates his or her Office 365 profile picture, the Yammer profile picture will also update after the user next uses Yammer.
+If the user later updates his or her profile picture, the Yammer profile picture will also update after the user next uses Yammer.

 ### Q: When an email address is changed in Office 365, does it trigger an email address change in Yammer?